veith/template-furo-spec-project/readme.md

 To edit the specs, you can use a json editor or you can use [the api designer](http://api.designer.furo.pro/).

-## Manual Installation
-- mkdir my-spec-project
-- cd my-spec-project
-- npm init
-- Run `npm install --save-dev @furo/specs` to install the tools.
-- Add a `furo.spec.conf.json` to the root folder of your spec project.
-  An example of a config file can be found in the `~/node_modules/@furo/spec/` folder.

-> **TIPP** copy the example file, remove the packages, add your packages.

 ## Usage of spec builder

 To quickly add types and services for a package, just add them in the packages section of the conf.